Joonho-Phil-Hwang/Joonho-Phil-Hwang.github.io/content/research.md

 <details>
 <summary>Abstract</summary>

 Researchers often use fixed-effects and lagged-dependent-variable (LDV) estimates as upper and lower bounds on a treatment effect.
-This paper shows that this bracketing relationship can fail in staggered treatment designs.
-In staggered two-way fixed effects settings, neither estimator necessarily bounds the true group-time average treatment effect.
-Monte Carlo simulations show that such failures are common.
-The results suggest caution in using fixed-effects and LDV estimates as informal bounds in staggered-adoption settings.
+This paper studies this comparison in staggered-treatment designs and shows that the conventional ordering of the two estimates is not generally preserved.
+The direction of the difference depends on cohort- and event-time-specific treatment effects, outcome persistence, and the alignment of treatment timing with unit and time heterogeneity.
+Thus, either estimator may serve as the lower or upper bound, and the ordering may vary across group-time cells.
+Monte Carlo simulations further show that the interval formed by the two realized point estimates frequently fails to contain the true group-time average treatment effect in finite samples.
+The results suggest that fixed-effects and LDV estimates should be viewed as a descriptive comparison rather than as guaranteed bounds.
 </details>

 ## Work in progress